pgadmin-org/pgadmin4/docs/en_US/rls_policy_dialog.rst

 * Use the drop-down listbox next to *Event* to select the command to which policy applies.
 Valid options are ALL, SELECT, INSERT, UPDATE, and DELETE.
 Default is ALL.
 * Use the *Using* field to add a SQL conditional expression returning boolean.
 This expression will be added to queries that refer to the table if row level security is enabled.
-* Use the *With Check* field to add a SQL conditional expression returning boolean.
+* Use the *With check* field to add a SQL conditional expression returning boolean.
 This expression will be used in INSERT and UPDATE queries against the table if row level security is enabled.

 Click the *SQL* tab to continue.